DJShankyShoe/scythe/README.md

 7. The generated PHP file deletes itself after PHP is fully executed
 8. Process.php will redirect the actor back to login.php and upon login, it executes check.py
 9. Check.py retrieves the fingerprint for that actor by tracking the unique ID
-10. Check.py uses the extracted fingerprint and attempts to find a match in a yara signature file full of threat actors
+10. Check.py uses the extracted fingerprint and attempts to find a match in a live.yara file - containing lists of attacker's signatures
 11. The result of the match (if any) is processed and returned back to the site whether to perform any action `block`, `captcha`, `limit`
 12. Login status is monitored by SIEM splunk and executes yaraGen.py if there is any alert
 13. YaraGen.py retrieves information regarding the alert and extracts the appropriate fingerprint that is tracked by unique ID